top of page

 BEST TIME FOR:

-The best time for outdoor activities in Brunei is between January and May when the weather is fairly dry, but not too hot.
-June to August is the peak tourist season, but it is incredibly hot!
-Always be sure to carry sufficient water, wear appropriate gear, and check local weather forecasts before heading out.
-The rainy season is from September to December and it may not be possible to travel to some of the more isolated places.
+The best time to visit beaches in Brunei is between January and May when the weather is fairly dry, but not too hot.
+Although June to August is the peak tourist season, it is incredibly hot!
+The rainy season is from September to December.

 FIND ALTERNATIVES TO BRUNEI?